gatk-workflows/gatk4-germline-snps-indels/README.md

     but the data will still be in the VCF in one giant INFO field
 - JointGenotyping output is divided into lots of shards
   - desirable for use in [Hail](https://hail.is/), which supports parallel import
-  - Its possible to use [GatherVcfs](https://gatk.broadinstitute.org/hc/en-us/search?utf8=%E2%9C%93&query=GatherVcfs) to combine shards per chromosome.
+  - Its possible to use [GatherVcfs](https://gatk.broadinstitute.org/hc/en-us/search?utf8=%E2%9C%93&query=GatherVcfs) to combine shards.
 - GnarlyGenotyper uses a QUAL score approximation
   - dramatically improves performance compared with GenotypeGVCFs, but QUAL output (and thus the QD annotation) may be slightly discordant between the two tools